2011 Super Outbreak: Philadelphia–Kemper County, Mississippi

-The first EF5 tornado of the outbreak touched down near the city of Philadelphia, Mississippi, on April 27.
+This violent, fast moving and destructive tornado, which became the first EF5 tornado of the outbreak touched down near the city of Philadelphia, Mississippi, on April 27.
 The tornado touched down at 2:30 p.m.
 CDT (19:30 UTC) and traveled for nearly 29 mi through Neshoba, Kemper, Winston, and Noxubee Counties, reaching a maximum width of a 1/2 mi.
 The tornado killed three people, injured eight others, and caused $1.1 million in damage across its path.

 The supercell thunderstorm that produced this tornado formed around 1:00 p.m.
 CDT south of Jackson, Mississippi.
 Traveling briskly to the northeast, it warranted a severe thunderstorm warning within 25 minutes and was deemed potentially tornadic by 1:36 p.m.
 CDT.
 A tornado finally touched down at 2:30 p.m.
 CDT just east of the Philadelphia Municipal Airport.
 It quickly intensified and began producing EF5 damage by 2:38 p.m.
 CDT; extreme ground scouring, up to 2 ft deep in places, occurred in northeastern Neshoba County.
 After crossing into Kemper County, the tornado obliterated a mobile home, killing all three inside.
 It reached EF5 strength a second time near the Kemper–Winston county line where extreme ground scouring again took place and pavement was scoured.
 Extreme tree damage took place along the track and it ultimately dissipated at 3:00 p.m.
 CDT about 6 mi north of Mashulaville.

 This was the first tornado to cause F5/EF5 damage in Mississippi since the Candlestick Park tornado on March 3, 1966.
 Additionally, the formation of the Smithville tornado later that day marked the first time since statistics have been kept that two EF5 tornadoes have been recorded in Mississippi on the same day.
-Prior to this, the last confirmed EF5 tornado was the Parkersburg, Iowa, tornado on May 25, 2008.
+Prior to this, the last confirmed EF5 tornado was the Parkersburg, Iowa tornado on May 25, 2008.